I’m going to let you in on one vocal recording trick I’ve started doing.

 It’s simple really.
 It’s parallel compression on the way in.

 In my Apollo Twin there’s a digital console that allows you to route the incoming signal to an aux track on the way to Logic.

-So I route the vocal track to two auxes.
+So I route track to two auxes.

 One is for reverb to give the vocalist some nice space in the mix.

 The other is for either an LA2A or an 1176 that’s heavily compressing the incoming signal.

 I then blend that underneath and feed it to the vocalist’s headphone mix.